Holding For The Long-Term Is No Solution

 Every day is a new day.
 By not doing anything, you’re unconsciously choosing to accept whatever risk profile is already built into your portfolio.

-Let me be clear that I’m not recommending selling any more than I’m recommending buying right now.
+Let me be clear that I’m not recommending selling any more than I’m recommending buying.
 The analogy above should not be interpreted as a recommendation to buy or sell investments.
 That’s your decision to make, and only you have to live with the consequences.

-I’m just trying to help you get clear on at least one aspect of the decision process.
+I’m just trying to help you get clear on one key aspect of your decision process.
 There are times when it’s very wise and safe to cross the road to get to fertile grazing grounds on the other side, and there are times when it’s tantamount to suicide.

-With regards to rebuilding your portfolio once you’re already facing sizable losses, the logic is similar.
+With regards to rebuilding your portfolio once you’re already facing sizable losses, the logic is identical.

 Your investments are already down.
-It doesn’t matter if you’ve sold the assets and technically realized the loss or not.
+It doesn’t matter if you sell the assets and technically realized the loss or not.
 The loss is real either way.

 A lot of people incorrectly believe that because they haven’t sold their stocks or real estate yet, that the loss is somehow magically transformed into something less real.
 That is pure emotional folly.